A7med9870/college_3y_s1/m5_shrmi/week_6/day1.md

 knn
 k nearest neighbors

-what is classificaton
+what is classification
-assigning an object to a cretain class based on its similarity to previous examples of other objects can be done with reference to original data or based on a model of that data
+assigning an object to a certain class based on its similarity to previous examples of other objects can be done with reference to original data or based on a model of that data
 	me it’s round geen and ediable
 	you its an apple